shree675/BMICalculator/README.md

 # BMICalculator

+## About
-A simple app that calculates your BMI and provides suggestions
+A simple and a light app that calculates your BMI based on your input and provides suggestions on maintaining a healthy shape.